gdp-org/gd/README.md

         godog.Debug("%s:%d",v.GetIp(),v.GetPort())
     }

-    // you can choose one
-    c.AddAddr(hosts[0].GetIp() + ":" + fmt.Sprintf("%d",hosts[0].GetPort()))
+    // you can choose one or use load balance algorithm to choose best one. c.AddAddr(hosts[0].GetIp() + ":" + fmt.Sprintf("%d",hosts[0].GetPort()))

     body := []byte("How are you?")